 Subsequent to the Share Initial Public Offering, the Company's Management shall adopt a policy to pay dividends with a minimum ratio of 50% (fifty percent) of the Company's consolidated income for the year, commencing from the 2020 fiscal year, without prejudice to the Company's soundness level and the rights of the Company's GMS to determine otherwise in accordance with the Company's articles of association.
 Factors that determine the Company's dividend distributions include, among others, net income, the availability of reserves, capital expenditure requirements, results of operations and cash balance.
-The above factors will ultimately depend on a number of conditions, including the successful implementation of business and financial strategies, which is affected by competition and regulation, the economic condition in general and other conditions that apply specifically to the Company's control.
+The above factors will ultimately depend on a number of conditions, including the successful implementation of business and financial strategies, which is affected by competition and regulation, the economic condition in general and other conditions that apply specifically to the Company or the Company's business.
+The majority of the factors referred to above are beyond the Company's control.
 Payment of dividends to shareholders shall be made based on the resolution of the Company's Annual GMS.